-Candidates for the Certificate of Advanced Graduate Study must possess an MA in Educational Psychology or a significantly similar degree.
-Each candidate into the CAGS program will have their master's program reviewed by the program chair.
-The ability to enroll into the CAGS program will be determined by the program director in accordance to AIC's regional accreditation body and DESE.
+Prerequisites: Applicants for the Certificate of Advanced Graduate Study must possess an MA in Educational Psychology (or provide evidence upon admission in AIC of a significantly similar degree.)
+Each applicant into the CAGS program will have their master's program reviewed by the designated academic leader assigned.

-Candidates will be reviewed for admissions based on the strength of their ability for graduate study and fulfillment of the following admissions requirements:
+Applications for admissions will be reviewed based on the strength of evidence submitted indicating an ability to successfully pursue graduate studies in the program selected, including evidence of having met the following admissions requirements:

-- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track - (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - Copy of license (if applicable) - Personal Statement prompts as detailed below:
+- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track - Two (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - Copy of license (if applicable) - Personal Statement prompts as detailed below:

-In approximately 500 words, please respond to the following two questions:
+In approximately 500 words, please respond to the following questions:

-- 1. What motivates you to pursue your graduate degree in School Counseling? - 2.
+- 1. What motivates you to pursue advanced studies in School Counseling? - 2.
 What are your professional goals as a future school counselor? - 3.
 In your opinion, what are the greatest challenges you might experience as a school counselor?
-How do you hope to meet these challenges?
+How do you hope to meet these challenges? - All documentation listed in the Admissions Criteria for All Students section of this document